praetorianprefect/praetorian-prefect.github.io/_posts/2010-12-10-anonymous-releases-very-unanonymous-press-release.markdown

 ---
 layout: page
-title: "Anonymous Releases Very Unanonymous Press Release"
+title: Anonymous Releases Very Unanonymous Press Release
 category:
   - Hackers
 tags:
   - adobe
   - anonymous
   - featured
-teaser: |
-    Today, December 10th, Anonymous, an Internet gathering, released a press release which you can read below.
-In it, a description is provided of what Anonymous is about, what Operation Payback is, and where the media is getting it wrong.
-Also in it, its author forgot to remove his name in the pdf’s Meta information.
+teaser: "Today, December 10th, Anonymous, an Internet gathering, released a press\nrelease which you can read below.
+In it, a description is provided of\nwhat Anonymous is about, what Operation Payback is, and where the media\nis getting it wrong.
+Also in it, its author forgot to remove his name in\nthe pdf’s Meta information.\n"
 header:
-    image_fullwidth: header-concret-camara.jpg
+  image_fullwidth: "header-concret-camara.jpg"
+published: true
 ---

 Today, December 10th, Anonymous, an Internet gathering, released a press release which you can read below.
 In it, a description is provided of